Osmocom SIMtrace 2¶

 The SIMtrace 2 firmware source code is available in git.

-It is currently under active development and we recommend to flash the new firmware images to profit from the latest bug fixes and added functionalities.
+The firmware are currently under active development and we recommend to flash the new firmware images to profit from the latest bug fixes and added functionalities.

 The SIMtrace 2 firmware is a complete rewrite and can only be flashed on hardware with SAM3S ARM Cortex-M3-based micro-controllers.